Thursday, May 29, 2025

 “Several.
 But the one you hear most sounds like, what you said, Shakespeare.”

-“I have to ask Abrielle about this.”
-Abrielle was deVan’s friend who didn’t speak to him and knew a lot about the bible because she was a “five-star Christian.” deVan looked up at the man looking down at him.
+“I have to ask Aubrielle about this.”
+Aubrielle was deVan’s friend who didn’t speak to him and knew a lot about the bible because she was a “five-star Christian.” deVan looked up at the man looking down at him.
 “Jesus?”

 “Yes?”